aragon/hack/docs/cli-usage.md

 - `boilerplate`: the Github repo name or alias for a boilerplate to set up your app.
 The currently available boilerplates are:

 	- `react`: this boilerplate contains a very basic Counter app and a webapp for interacting with it.
 It showcases the end-to-end interaction with an Aragon app, from the contracts to the webapp.
-	- `react-kit`: it is a variation of the `react` boilerplate that also comes with a DAO Kit which will allow for using your app to interact with other Aragon apps like the Voting app.
-You can read more about DAO Kits [here](kits-intro.md).
+	- `react-kit`: it is a variation of the `react` boilerplate that also comes with a DAO Template which will allow for using your app to interact with other Aragon apps like the Voting app.
+You can read more about DAO Templates [here](kits-intro.md).
 	- `bare`: this boilerplate will just set up your app directory structure but contains no functional code.

 ---